Bottomless Pit!: Plot

-Trooth Ache

 Mabel tells her story last, about Stan's toothache.
-Stan buys a bear to teach them how to drive, and gets pulled over by the cops.
-Grunkle Stans tells a lie, and gets away scot-free.
+Stan buys a bear to teach it how to drive, and gets pulled over by the cops.
+Stan tells a lie, and gets away scot-free.
 Later in the Shack, Mabel tries to confront Stan on lying to the police.
 Stan defends his lying, to Mabel's dislike.
 Mabel devises a plan to stop Stan's lying by checking Dipper's journal.
 Inside it, she finds an entry about teeth that forces people to tell the truth.
 At night, Mabel enters and replaces Stan's regular dentures with the truth teeth.
 Immediately, Stan tells the truth.
 Dipper thinks it's a horrible idea, but Mabel convinces him it's good to always tell the truth.
 Stan eventually goes haywire on telling the truth about his thoughts, being brutally honest.
 Mabel and Dipper start to regret the idea, when Stan is eventually questioned by the cops under further investigation.
-Before Stan can tell the truth, and Mabel reluctantly lies to get Stan away from being arrested.
-Mabel eventually switches his teeth back to normal.

-Reality

-The crew end up going back upwards to reality to the Mystery Shack, with no time having passed.
-The crew eventually agree to keeping the story secret between themselves.
-Stan accidentally falls into the pit again.
+Stan reveals to the cops about his long list of crimes, including parking in handicapped spaces, shoplifting fireworks, and smuggling cute animals across state borders.
+Before Stan can be arrested, Mabel reluctantly lies and says Stan is actually a crime author writing his next book.
+Just then, when Stan tries to reveal his massive tax fraud, Dipper and Mabel switch his teeth back to normal and Mabel throws the truth teeth into the bottomless pit.